open-contracting-extensions/ocds_tariffs_extension/README.md

 The tariff extension allows a structured list of these charges to be set out.

-You can also find entries related to tariffs in the standard [documentType codelist](https://standard.open-contracting.org/latest/en/schema/codelists/#document-type).

 ## Tariff modelling

 The tariff model builds upon the metrics extension, allowing an array of tariff items, each with an identifier, title, period, value, units and an arbitrary set of dimensions.